 Let’s talk more about how you can show up as your wonderful warm caring self on your website, shall we?

-Whether your website needs updating, or you’re writing for your first site, set an intention for what your web content will say to visitors.
+Whether your website needs updating, or you’re writing for your first site, set an intention for what your website message and content will say to visitors.

 In order to focus your web content, shift your mindset to where your ideal clients are stuck today.
 Like so:

 - Add to, or retell the story you’ve written about your dream clients’ current situation

 - Include these in their story: their motivations, dreams, desires, and values

 - Identify what makes your dream client different from everyone else who has the problems you solve